hphelion/documentation/commercial/GA1/ceph/commercial.ceph-manual-install.md

 		mkdir /var/lib/ceph/osd/ceph-11
 		mkdir /var/lib/ceph/osd/ceph-12

 If you have SSD on your OSD node, you can use them for Journal partitioning.
-You can have Raid1 with 2 SSD drives. (**What is SSD and Journal partitioning??)**
+You can have Raid1 with 2 SSD drives. (**What is SSD and Journal partitioning?)**

 Follow the server specific specification to see details on how to configure RAIDs.